GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

      ```bash
      wget https://github.com/chhylp123/hifiasm/releases/download/v0.7/chr11-2M.fa.gz
      ```
 This is HiFi data from about 2 million bases of chromosome 11.
-Hifi data is the only required data type for Hifiasm and Verkko.
-You can create assemblies from only Hifi data and you can add ONT and phasing later.
-Also notice that this data is in fasta format!
+HiFi data is the only required data type for Hifiasm and Verkko.
+You can create assemblies from only HiFi data and you can add ONT and phasing later.
+Also notice that this data is in FASTA format!
 Presumably this is to make the file smaller since this is test data.

-**Now let's load the hifiasm module**
+**Now let's load the Hifiasm module**

 !!! terminal "code"